Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 while looking at those, when you have an option to change that?
-And also I believe that in my game - fantasy, where I decide what will happen - everyone has the right to look decent and appealing to my eyes (don't have any experience where someone criticized the "too good" looks of an actress for a specific movie or character in a game).
+And also I believe that in my game - fantasy, where I decide what will happen - everyone has the right to look decent and appealing to my eyes (don't have any experience where someone criticized the _too good_ looks of an actress for a specific movie or a character in a game).
 So here we go.

-Create a separator and name it *NPC OVERHAULS* and place it directly below the *FINAL PATCHES* separator (and its mods).
+Create a separator and name it `NPC OVERHAULS` and place it directly below the *FINAL PATCHES* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.